-Each student will prepare and submit two (2) individually-written cases as noted in the Class Schedule.
+Each student will prepare and submit one (1) individually-written case as noted in the Class Schedule.
 Case briefs will be submitted by 11:00 p.m. on the day BEFORE the class when the case is scheduled.
-Consider submitting your case briefs earlier in the semester but ensure that a few cases have been discussed to be clear on expectations.
+Consider submitting your case brief earlier in the semester but ensure that a few cases have been discussed to be clear on expectations.
 Also, more than one week between case submissions will be required if you expect feedback for preparing the second case.
-If you receive a mark of less than 80% on your first case brief, you have the option (by advising the Instructor in advance) to submit an additional case brief for a future scheduled case.
-The best two case brief marks will be used in grading.